bguerout/oleoduc/README.md

 `
 ```

-Stream data as if it where a csv with custom columns
+Stream data as if it where a csv with options

 ```js
 const { oleoduc, transformIntoCSV } = require("oleoduc");